KidoIshi/MadanText/README.md

 # MadanText
 MadanText is an open-source software designed specifically for text mining in the Persian language.
-Users can examine word frequencies and download data for analysis.
-Additionally, it is possible to generate tables of co-occurrence networks
+It allows users to examine word frequencies, download data for analysis, and generate word clouds.
+This tool is particularly useful for researchers and analysts working with Persian language data.
 ## Requirement
-Java 8
-R 4.0.5
+It is written in Description
 ## Licence
 GNU GPL version 3